apmcleod/harmonic-inference/README.md

 Pre-trained models for the internal data can be found in [checkpoints-best](checkpoints-best).
 Pre-trained models for the Functional Harmony corpus can be found in [checkpoints-fh-best](checkpoints-fh-best).

-You can inspect the hyperparameters and training logs using `tensorboard`.
+You can inspect the hyperparameters and training logs using `tensorboard --logdir [dir]`.

 To train new models from scratch, use the `train.py` script.